-Dr. Lucey’s research has been supported by the Title VIII Research Scholar Program, the U.S.-Russia Peer-to-Peer Dialogue Program, and the Foreign Language & Area Studies Program.
-She is an active member of the profession and currently serves as Vice President to the Executive Council of AATSEEL (American Association of Teachers of Slavic and East European Languages, 2020-2022) and is on the Board of ALTA (American Literary Translators Association).
+Dr. Lucey's research has been supported by the Title VIII Research Scholar Program, the U.S.-Russia Peer-to-Peer Dialogue Program, and the Foreign Language & Area Studies Program.
+She previously served as Vice President on AATSEEL's Executive Council (2020-2023), as a member on the ACTR (American Council of Teachers of Russian) Board of Directors (2020-2022), as co-director of the REEES Think Tank (2019-2023), and on the ALTA (American Literary Translators Association) Board of Directors (2020-2023).

 Select Publications